Golf Tutorials

 Choosing the Right Course

-Don't just pick the cheapest course - it may not result inthe experience you imagined for our tournament.
+Don't just pick the cheapest course - it may not result in the experience you imagined for your tournament.
 Think about your target audience.
-Are they avid, low-handicap golfers or casual players that ae simply looking to have some fun while support a cause they care most about?
+Are they avid, low-handicap golfers or casual players that are simply looking to have some fun while supporting a cause they care about?
 Selecting a very challenging course will likely frustrate beginner golfers.
-Instead, shoot for a course that has tee placements for more advanced plyers yet has a fun-factor play and is accesible by for everyone.
-Pro-Tip: Schedule your event on a Mondaor off day to cut down on costs a or.
+Instead, aim for a course that has tee placements for more advanced players yet has a fun play factor and is accessible for everyone.
+For detailed advice on selecting your venue, read our article on how to choose the right course.
+Pro-Tip: Schedule your event on a Monday or an off day to cut down on costs.
 Reach out to the course event manager at least 9 or 12 months in advance because tournament calendar dates fill out early.

-• What’s included in the registrationfee?
-Does the course offer packages that roll Green fees &cart fee, food and drink tickets, range balls, and prizing into a all in one per-person charge?
-When bundled, it may result in you getting more "bang fo the buck" which makes simplify your a budgeting a heck of a lot more easier.
+• What’s included in the registration fee?
+Does the course offer packages that roll Green fees, cart fee, food and drink tickets, range balls, and prizing into an all-in-one per-person charge?
+When bundled, it may result in you getting more "bang for the buck," which simplifies your budgeting.

-• Facility Amenities.
-Does the private or plblic course have acess a anouqete roam that that is big enout to accommodate your event group site?
-What sort of AV equipment and other gear do you need to book to host a slide shoe during the anards dinner ceremony?
+• Facility Amenities: Does the private or public course have access to a banquet room that is big enough to accommodate your event group size?
+What sort of AV equipment and other gear do you need to host a slideshow during the awards dinner ceremony?

 The Art of Sponsorship: Creating Value for Your Partners